 A few metres down the road sits the almost equally striking Treasury building – now housing a museum, this is also worth a visit.
 Again it’s a free exhibition, but I threw a token couple of dollars in the donations box.

 Then it was time for one of my more anticipated activities – we were off to St. Kilda to explore, and despite not finding much information on this online, to see the penguins at sunset.
 WILD PENGUINS!!!

-But first we stopped off at the Shrine Of Remembrance in the Botanic Gardens.
+On the way, we stopped off at the Shrine Of Remembrance in the Botanic Gardens.
 This stunning memorial is a really nice tribute with a never-ending flame and a towering statue with a sobering reminder of why it’s there.

 By the time we got to St. Kilda, we only had a couple of hours left until sunset.
-The breeze was chilling so we didn’t want to spend much time by the sea, and we headed towards the terrifying clown face of Luna Park before turning down one of the main streets, Acland Street.
+The winter breeze was chilling so we didn’t want to spend much time by the sea, and we headed towards the terrifying clown face of Luna Park before turning down one of the main streets: Acland Street.

 We were greeted by bakery after bakery and restaurant after restaurant.
-I actually liked the feel of it, and the bakery cafés are really cute.
-Eventually we decided to eat before the sunset, so we had an early dinner at Schnitz (a restaurant chain all over Melbourne that I haven’t seen anywhere else in Australia).
+I actually really liked the feel of it, and the bakery cafés are really cute.
+We decided to eat before the sunset, so we had an early dinner at Schnitz (a restaurant chain all over Melbourne that I haven’t seen anywhere else in Australia).
 I had the most delicious schnitzel there, I highly recommend eating at one of their restaurants!

 And then it was time to brace the cold again.
 Take a walk up the pier for some great views of the city, then keep going onto the breaker and go down to the right hand side.